robertpbellamy/react-quote-calculator/README.md

 ## Description

-A common request from clients is for the development of a quote calculator for the products or services they sell on their website.
+A common request from clients is to develop a quote calculator for the products or services they sell on their website.

 This is a sample quote calculator inspired by the home removal quote calculator https://www.anyvan.com/.